How To Buy A Cottage Or Cabin In 2021: A Step-By-Step Guide

 What To Consider When Buying A Cottage

-There's a lot to consider when buying real estate.
-While many of the same principles apply to buying a cottage as they do a home, there a few key differences.
+There's a lot to consider when buying a home.
+While many of the same principles apply to buying a cottage as they do to other types of houses, there are a few key differences.
 Here's what you should have in mind when buying a cottage.

 Location, Location, Location